jjrox2167/devopsmadness/level-1-our-app/README.md

-# 🧩 Level 1 – Auth Quest
+# 🧩 Level 1 – Our App

 Welcome to **Level 1** of DevOps Madness: a simple full-stack authentication app built with [Next.js](https://nextjs.org/) (App Router), API routes, and Prisma + SQLite.